 Our MEd programmes are part-time over three years.
 You're expected to attain 60 credits per year resulting in 180 credits.

 You undertake three classes each worth 20 credits – normally one class per semester.
-On-campus classes involve attending three hours per week, either in the evening or on Saturday morning.
+On-campus classes involve attending three hours per week in the evening.
 In total each class should take 200 hours including self-study.

 Distance learning classes will involve participating in weekly online seminars delivered via the University Virtual Learning Environment (My Place).
 The seminars are scheduled in the evening to accommodate working professionals.